Guide: Stand Up Paddle Boarding is becoming popular worldwide and is one of the most popular outdoor activities.

 TIP: All inflatable boards manufactured today are intended for use on saltwater.

-All-Around boards are designed to be able to ride at all weather conditions and have enough capacity to
+All-Around boards are designed to ride at all weather conditions and have enough capacity to

-put different things and equipment on board when planning a longer trip.
+put different things and equipment on board when planning a more extended trip.